 - Lighting optimization

-The other important criteria when choosing the best face tracking software include the battery drain, SDK size, and device coverage.
+The other important criteria when choosing the best face tracker include the battery drain, SDK size, and device coverage.